-Best Practices This course helps students understand the process of counseling the parties of a human relationship in an effort to recognize, and to better manage or reconcile, troublesome differences and repeating patterns of stress upon the relationship.
-Topics include ethical decision making, process and skills, skills for understanding, loss and crisis
+The aim of this course helps students understand the process of counseling the parties of a human relationship in an effort to recognize, and to better manage or reconcile, troublesome differences and repeating patterns of stress upon the relationship.
+Topics include ethical decision making, process and skills, skills for understanding, loss and crisis.

 Case Management and Assessment